tangxinran03/workshop-2/README.md

 > [!NOTE]
 > A model can consist of more than just a mesh -- for example, surface
 > properties (materials) and animations can be included.
+How these are
+> represented in Unity depends on the file format and the respective Unity
+> importer settings.

 As a final extension exercise, search the web for some models and try to [import them](https://docs.unity3d.com/Manual/ImportingModelFiles.html) into